Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ### Misinformed Clues: 1/5
 **Poor - Needs significant revision**

-These clues completely miss the mark for misinformed.
-Neither clue has any relevant connection to the correct answer 'book'.
-The first clue describes a digital communication method (e.g., text, email), which is entirely unrelated.
-The second clue directly describes 'film' (an incorrect choice) rather than creating ambiguity around 'book'.
-This fails to create productive confusion related to the correct answer.
+The misinformed clues fail significantly.
+The first clue is largely irrelevant to 'book' or any of the choices in a misleading way.
+The second clue functions as a strong 'fake' clue for 'film' rather than creating productive ambiguity around 'book'.
+They do not subtly mislead or create confusion about the correct answer; one is off-topic, and the other is overtly deceptive for an alternative.

 ✅ Strengths:
 - Attempt to create ambiguity